 Tutorial: Deploy and walk through an application template for monitoring smart meters

-Smart meters enable not only automated billing, but also advanced metering use cases like real-time readings and bidirectional communication.
+Smart meters not only enable automated billing, but also advanced metering use cases such as real-time readings and bidirectional communication.

-An application template enables utilities and partners to monitor the status and data of smart meters, along with defining alarms and notifications.
+An application template enables utilities and partners to monitor smart meter status, telemetry, and define alarms and notifications.
 The template provides sample commands, such as disconnecting a meter and updating software.
-You can set up the meter data to egress to other business applications, and to develop custom solutions.
+You can export the meter data to other business applications and use the data to develop custom solutions.

 - Sample device model for meters